rlane/Oort/README.md

 New players are recommended to use the Chrome app linked above, which uses Google Native Client to run the game in your browser.
 You'll need Chrome 15 or later.
-After you installed and launched the game it will begin playing a demo scenario.
+After you've installed and launched the game it will begin playing a demo scenario.
 Click the "New Game" button in the top left and hit "start".

 Once you begin writing your own AI code you can use the "choose file" buttons